Applies to: MacroView DMS Next | DMS Next users

 Create an input field group

-To group input fields, follow these steps.
+To create an input field group, follow these steps.

 - In the Search panel settings dialog, expand the Groups section.